laravel/docs/events.md

 <a name="defining-events"></a>
 ## Defining Events

 An event class is simply a data container which holds the information related to the event.
-For example, let's assume our generated `PodcastWasPurchased` event receives a [Eloquent ORM](/docs/{{version}}/eloquent) object:
+For example, let's assume our generated `PodcastWasPurchased` event receives an [Eloquent ORM](/docs/{{version}}/eloquent) object:

     <?php